tercen/biplot_shiny_pg/README.md

 A biplot is typically used to show both the scores and loadings of a Principal Component Analysis in a single plot but can also be used with other matrix factorization methods.

 ##### Usage
-Use in Tercen is somewhat involved as two layers of data must be added to the cross tab view.
+- Use in Tercen is somewhat involved as two layers of data must be added to the cross tab view.
+See: https://tercen.com/Rik/w/02c1a6dfed523f30e97c03be927d6979
+- Set the layer selector to `All` before switching to the `Operator View`

 Input projection Layer 1|.
 ---|---